alibaba/BladeDISC/docs/design/shape_constraint_ir.md

 ## Injected by frontend converter

-BladeDISC Frontend converter lowers a coarse grained op to a bunch of fine grained MHLO ops.
+BladeDISC frontend converter lowers a coarse grained op to a bunch of fine grained MHLO ops.
 Not only the data computation but also the shape constraint should be lowered during dialect conversions.
 For example, `tf.SplitOp` will be lowered into a series of `mho.RealDynamicSliceOp`.
 According to the definition of the `tf.SplitOp`, we can know that all the outputs of the split op should have same shape and `the split dimension of the input % (number of outputs) == 0`.

 ![tf_split_op_example](./images/split_op_example.png)